-- 1. The members of the Plan eCommission shall elect a secretary on an annual basis at the first scheduled meeting that follows the appointment of new members to the commission. - The secretary shall keep a full and accurate record of all proceedings of the commission and shall provide the Town Clerk with a written record of these proceedings, on or before the date of the Town Board meeting where action would be taken on any recommendations made by the commission Commission.
+- 1. The members of the Plan Commission shall elect a secretary on an annual basis at the first scheduled meeting that follows the appointment of new members to the commission.

+- 2. The secretary shall keep a full and accurate record of all proceedings of the commission and shall provide the Town Clerk with a written record of these proceedings, on or before the date of the Town Board meeting where action would be taken on any recommendations made by the Commission.

-(d) Purpose and Function.
+- (d) Purpose and Function.

-1. Purpose
+- 1. Purpose

-a.
+- a.
 Advisory Capacity to Town Board.

-The plan Ceommission shall serve in an advisory capacity to the Town Board regarding the continuing implementation of the Town land use plan and/or comprehensive plan, and regarding updates and amendments thereto, and other matters as set forthdefined in §§ 62.23 and 66.1001, Wis.
+The Plan Commission shall serve in an advisory capacity to the Town Board regarding the continuing implementation of the Town comprehensive plan, and regarding updates and amendments thereto, as defined in §§ 62.23 and 66.1001, Wis.
 Stats.

 b.
-Review of PetitionsRequests for Changes in Land Use.
+Review of Petitions for Change in Land Use.

-All requests Petitions for Cehanges in Lland Uuse shall be submitted according to s.
+All Petitions for Change in Land Use shall be submitted according to s.
 TCG §§ 15.04(2) and 15.03(8) and in accordance with any requirements established by the Plan Commission.
 Following submission, all such requests shall be referred to the chair of the Plan Commission for scheduling and hearing.
-The Plan Commission shall review and hear any requests Petition for a Change of Land Use for property within the Town, other than those requesting only a variance from a Town ordinance.
+The Plan Commission shall review and hear any Petition for Change of Land Use for property within the Town c.
+Review of Requests for Land Divisions and Subdivisions.

+.
 Following review and recommendation by the Plan Commission such requests shall be forwarded to the Town Board for final review and adoption.
-The Town Board shall hear and act on all requests for a variance from a Town ordinance, directly.